Elements-Agency/benjaminjyoung/content/returns.md

 ### Can I exchange an item for a different size/color? ###

 Exchanges are available within 30 days of purchase.
 If you received a mislabeled item, [please let me know](/contact/) within 30 days.
 Include your order number and photos, and I will send you the correct item or issue a refund.
+Return shipping costs apply to exchanges.

 ### Contact Us ###